-Section 4.1.7 of the PR: Optimisation of the global safety regime
+- Section 4.1.7 of the PR: Optimisation of the global safety regime

-As was set out in the Spanish national report for the second extraordinary meeting of the CNS, the CSN collaborates with other Spanish authorities (MAEX and MINETUR) in international relations within its realm of competence, i.e., nuclear safety, radiological protection and the security of nuclear facilities.
+As was set out in the Spanish national report for the second extraordinary meeting of the CNS, the CSN collaborates with other Spanish authorities (Maex and Minetad) in international relations within its realm of competence, i.e., nuclear safety, radiological protection and the security of nuclear facilities.

-In the multinational area, the CSN participates in the nuclear safety activities of the IAEA, the NEA-OECD and the European Union.
+In the multinational area, the CSN participates in the nuclear safety activities of the IAEA, the NEA-OECD and the European Union and it is an active member of WENRA and HERCA.
 This includes representatives on committees and working groups to develop international safety standards and guidelines, and participation in international peer review missions.
 This topic was dealt with during the last extraordinary meeting of the CNS, which focused on the need for efforts to reduce the duplication of the initiatives and actions undertaken by the international organizations.

-International action at European Level:
+b) International action at European Level:

 Following the Fukushima accident, working groups were set up within the framework of ENSREG, HERCA and WENRA to address the issue of international coordination in emergency management, this including the participation of representatives of the CSN.
-The specific tasks performed in this respect by WENRA and ENSREG have now been completed, while those corresponding to HERCA remain open.
+The specific tasks performed in this respect by WENRA, HERCA and ENSREG have now been completed.

 Two documents have been issued as a result of the efforts of these working groups: the first on the general mechanisms for cross-border coordination in the adoption of measures aimed at protecting the population during the early stages of nuclear emergencies (the HERCA approach document), and the second on the management of nuclear emergencies arising as a result of severe accidents, where little information is available on the accident that has occurred and its radiological consequences but where rapid decision-making is required for the protection of the population (final document of the AtHLET initiative).
+These two documents were finally merged into one that defines mechanisms for monitoring the practical application of the recommendations included in the HERCA approach and the AtHLET initiative.

-The joint HERCA and WENRA meeting held on October 22nd 2014 approved these documents, along with their publication on their respective websites, and agreed to propose to ENSREG that HERCA and WENRA be invited to present them during the meeting scheduled for January 15th 2015.
-Looking to the future, consideration will be given to merging the two documents into one and to defining mechanisms for monitoring of the practical application of the recommendations included in them.
+The joint HERCA and WENRA meeting held on October 22nd 2014 approved this document (HERCA-WENRA Approach), along with their publication on their respective websites, and agreed to propose to ENSREG that HERCA and WENRA be invited to present them during the meeting scheduled for January 15th 2015.

-The CSN is also participating in other working groups implementing the lessons learned from the Fukushima accident within the framework of WENRA: natural hazards, containment response in severe accidents, accident management and the impact of post-Fukushima studies on other analyses.
+The CSN has also participated in other working groups implementing the lessons learned from the Fukushima accident within the framework of WENRA: natural hazards, containment response in severe accidents, accident management and the impact of post-Fukushima studies on other analyses.

 Finally, the CSN has collaborated actively within the framework of ENSREG in the drafting of the new proposal amending the Directive 2009/71/EURATOM.
 The CSN has also participated actively in the discussions and ad hoc working groups set up within the framework of the atomic issues group of the Council of the European Union during the process of negotiating this directive.
 The fundamental building blocks of the new European directive consist of enhancing safety criteria, increasing transparency, strengthening the independence of the regulatory bodies and reinforcing the framework of peer reviews.
-The new Directive was approved in June 2014.
+The new Directive was approved in July 2014.

-a) International action at multilateral level (outside the European Union):
+c) International action at multilateral level (outside the European Union):